solana-foundation/developer-content/content/guides/token-extensions/permanent-delegate.md

 ## Build Instructions

-Next, let's build the set of instructions to:
+We will need to build a set of instructions to:

 - Create a new account
 - Initialize the `PermanentDelegate` extension